mshilts1/biostoreCapacity/README.md

 #### Plot overall proportion of BioStore filled over time:

+This includes “pending” tubes, which are tubes that are still at the sites but will be shipped here eventually and should be counted towards the BioStore’s total inventory.

 ``` r
 ggplot(longifyReadHistorical(total_or_prop = "prop", add_pending = TRUE), aes(x = date, y = total, colour = tube_type)) +
   geom_point() +